Chunnyluny/Chunnyluny/README.md

 ### 🪢 Pull requests 🖥️

+- **[Delete .vscode/settings.json](https://github.com/Chunnyluny/DogApparel/pull/48)** - DogApparel, a mod that makes dogs more useful on the Rim!

 <h2 align="center">Currently learning to use</h2>
 <div align="center">👩‍🎨 I'm currently learning to use these programs to design textures for mods and logos:
 &emsp;